HoerTech-gGmbH/openMHA/README.md

 To install openMHA you have to type "y".

-The authentification issue will be resolved in the future.
+The authentication issue will be resolved in the future.

-After installation, openMHA dcoumentation is found in /usr/share/doc/openmha and tools for GNU Octave/Matlab here:
+After installation, openMHA documentation is found in /usr/share/doc/openmha and tools for GNU Octave/Matlab here:
 /usr/lib/openmha/mfiles